 Gifts for Ministry

 The Holy Spirit is manifested through a variety of spiritual gifts to build and sanctify the church, demonstrate the validity of the resurrection, and confirm the power of the Gospel.
-The Bible lists of these gifts are not necessarily exhaustive, and the gifts may occur in various combinations.
+The Bible’s lists of these gifts are not necessarily exhaustive, and the gifts may occur in various combinations.
 All believers are commanded to earnestly desire the manifestation of the gifts in their lives.
 These gifts always operate in harmony with the Scriptures and should never be used in violation of Biblical parameters (Hebrews 2:4; Romans 1:11, 12 : 4-‐8; Ephesians 4:16; 2 Timothy 1:5-‐16, 4:14; 1 Corinthians 12:1-‐31, 14:1-‐40; 1 Peter 4:10).

 Leaders are to model Christ in their personal, family, and church life.
 The church is to discern leaders prayerfully and to affirm, support, and correct them in a spirit of love.